ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 As a consequence of this approach, if any of the selectors selects no nodes, then the whole JSONPath selects no nodes.

+The current item selector `@` when used outside a filter behaves as the document root selector unless a child node is given to the evaluator.
+When a child node is used as current item, evaluator must select it as starting node instead of the document root when an expression starting with `@` is evaluated.

+When a child node is used as current item, the current item selector `@` selects it as starting node instead of the document root.

+The root selector `$` should be prefered to the current item selector `@` when a path relative to the current item is not required.

 In what follows, the semantics of each selector are defined for each type of node.